-Technology commentator Bill Bennett looks at how the millennium bug is back – because it never exactly went away.
+Technology commentator Bill Bennett looks at how the Y2K bug is back – because it never exactly went away.
 In trying to solve the problem, programmers pushed it back 20 years.
 And time’s up.
 He’ll also look at how Volvo is experimenting with adding noise to near-silent EVs, after research showed pedestrians were twice as likely to be involved in an accident with EVs than those with traditional engines.
 And is working remotely back in fashion in response to corona virus?

 I’m on RNZ Nine-to-Noon talking about technology.